Albanians in Serbia

-Albanians are an officially recognized ethnic minority in Serbia.

-Geography

-In the municipalities of Preševo and Bujanovac Albanians form the majority of population (89.1% in Preševo and 61% in Bujanovac according to the 2002 census).
-In the municipality of Medveđa, Albanians are second largest ethnic group (after Serbs), and their participation in this municipality was 32% in 1981 census, 28.67% in 1991 and 26.17% in 2002.
-The region of Bujanovac and Preševo is widely known as the Preševo Valley (Serbian: Прешевска Долина, Preševska Dolina, Albanian: Lugina e Preshevës).
+Albanians are a recognized ethnic minority in Serbia.
+According to data from the 2022 census, the population of ethnic Albanians in Serbia is 61,687, constituting 0.9% of the total population.
+The vast majority of them live in the Preševo Valley, the southernmost part of the country bordering Kosovo and North Macedonia.

 History

 Late antiquity

 In late antiquity, the contact zone between Late Proto-Albanian and Balkan Latin was located in eastern and southeastern Serbia.
-This area included Nish, a city in southeastern Serbia.
+This area included Niš, a city in southeastern Serbia.
 The toponym Niš in Slavic evolved from a toponym attested in Ancient Greek as ΝΑΙΣΣΟΣ (Naissos), which achieved its present form via phonetic changes in Proto-Albanian and thereafter entered Slavic.
 This indicates that Proto-Albanians lived in the region in pre-Slavic times.
 When this settlement happened is a matter of debate, as Proto-Albanians might have moved relatively late in antiquity in the area which might have been an eastern expansion of Proto-Albanian settlement as no other toponyms known in antiquity in the immediate area presuppose an Albanian development.
-The development of Nish < Naiss- may also represent a regional development in late antiquity Balkans which while related may not be identical with Albanian.
+The development of Niš < Nish < Naiss- may also represent a regional development in late antiquity Balkans which while related may not be identical with Albanian.
 The potential spread of the Albanian language in the pre-Slavic era was possibly up to Drobeta-Turnu Severin on the banks of the Danube.
 Proto-Albanian speakers in the wider region shifted to Balkan Latin and contributed to the emergence of Proto-Romanian populations.
-The Torlak Slavic dialects are influenced by the features which emerged in the Albanian and Balkan Romance spoken in southeastern Serbia.
+The Torlak Slavic dialects are influenced by the features which emerged in the Albanian and Eastern Romance spoken in southeastern Serbia.

 Middle Ages

-Toponyms such as Arbanaška and Đjake shows an Albanian presence in the Toplica and Southern Morava regions (located north-east of contemporary Kosovo) since the Late Middle Ages.
+Toponyms such as Arbanaška, Arbanaška river, Arbanaška Mountain, Arbanaška Hill and Đjake shows an Albanian presence in the Toplica and Southern Morava regions (located north-east of contemporary Kosovo) since the Late Middle Ages.
 Albanians in the Niš region had been living there for at least 500 years prior to their expulsion, meaning that Albanians would have been present in Niš since the 1300s at the very least.
 By 1477, part of the Albanian Mataruge tribe lived in the kaza of Prijepolje, where they formed their own distinct community (nahiye) with 10 villages (katund).
-In Ottoman records on the regions of Toplica, Kruševac and Leskovac (today located in southern Serbia) that date between 1444 and 1446, a village by the name of Tanuš (derived from the Albanian anthroponym Tanush) appears.
+In Ottoman records on the regions of Toplica, Kruševac, and Leskovac that date between 1444 and 1446, a village by the name of Tanuš (derived from the Albanian anthroponym Tanush) appears.
 In the region of Toplica specifically, several settlements of Albanian toponomy were recorded during the first half of the 15th century, such as Gonzi, Castrat, Spanzi, Zur, Katun and Kriva Feja.
 All of these settlements are indeed older than and predate the time of their recording during the first half of the 15th century.